compleatang/site/_posts/2008-06-03-africom-and-wapo.md

 ---

 layout: post
-title: AFRICOM and WAPO
+title: "AFRICOM and WAPO"
 published: true
 comments: true
 meta: true
-category: unclassified
+category: africa
 excerpt: "I have been fascinated to watch how AFRICOM develops.
-Washington Post has a very interesting article the other day about how AFRICOM has been received on the continent.
-The gist of the article contains two interrelated theorems (1) that Bush's rhetorical fascination with terrorism has pigeon-holed his foreign policy measures that have little to do with terrorism; (2) that African leaders and American policy makers are like Somali Pirates and French Sailors passing each other quietly in the night with little understanding of the other."
+[Washington Post][1] has a very interesting article the other day about how AFRICOM has been received on the continent.
+The gist of the article contains two interrelated theorems: (1) that Bush's rhetorical fascination with terrorism has pigeon-holed his foreign policy measures that have little to do with terrorism; (2) that African leaders and American policy makers are like Somali Pirates and French Sailors passing each other quietly in the night with little understanding of the other."

 ---